Thermal shock: Poor heat transfer

-In the poor heat transfer case, a higher heat transfer coefficient is beneficial for thermal shock resistance.
+In the poor heat transfer case, a higher thermal conductivity is beneficial for thermal shock resistance.
 The material index for the poor heat transfer case is often taken as:

 According to both the perfect and poor heat transfer models, larger temperature differentials can be tolerated for hot shock than for cold shock.

 Fracture toughness controlled thermal shock resistance

 In addition to thermal shock resistance defined by material fracture strength, models have also been defined within the fracture mechanics framework.
 Lu and Fleck produced criteria for thermal shock cracking based on fracture toughness controlled cracking.
 The models were based on thermal shock in ceramics (generally brittle materials).
-Assuming an infinite plate and mode I cracking, the crack was predicted to start from the edge for cold shock, but the center of the plate for hot shock.
-Cases were divided into perfect and poor heat transfer to further simplify the models.
+Assuming an infinite plate, and mode I cracking, the crack was predicted to start from the edge for cold shock, but the center of the plate for hot shock.
+Cases were divided into perfect, and poor heat transfer to further simplify the models.